 This isn’t a sales technique.
 It’s the operational reality of how the programme is run.

-In practice, students preparing for conventional engineering entrance exams can also appear for KNET.
+In practice, students preparing for standardised engineering entrance exams can also appear for KNET.
 The schedules don’t clash, the formats don’t overlap, and preparing for one doesn’t disrupt the other.
 Many of our incoming students this year are doing exactly that, keeping their options open across both paths.

 The fee, the partner universities, and where the money goes